Pearson's Candy Company: Ownership changes

+In 2022, Pearson's was sold to the Annabelle Candy Company in Hayward, California.

 Products

 Current products

 Salted Nut Rolls are the company's best selling product, and together with Mint Patties account for approximately 80 percent of the company's sales.
 Mint Patties are sold nationally and Salted Nut Rolls are available in approximately 60 percent of the company's outlets.
-In late 2013, Pearson's acquired the Bit-O-Honey brand from Nestle USA, Inc. Although the company sells its products primarily in the United States, it has ranked among the largest confectionery companies in the world, and as of 2018, was estimated to be the 42nd largest confectionery company in North America by revenue.
+In late 2013, Pearson's acquired the Bit-O-Honey brand from Nestle USA, Inc.

+Although the company sells its products primarily in the United States, it has ranked among the largest confectionery companies in the world, and as of 2018, was estimated to be the 42nd largest confectionery company in North America by revenue.